vorachet/design-pattern/README.md

 # Javascript design patterns for both browser and Node.js

 Javascript design patterns for both browser and Node.js.
 I am a customer of text book "Learning JavaScript Design Patterns".
 I learn javascript design patterns using original source code at [https://github.com/addyosmani/essential-js-design-patterns](https://github.com/addyosmani/essential-js-design-patterns).
-This project could be an additional support to target audience of the text book and javascript developers who wishing to run my extended code examples.
+This project could be an additional support to target audience of the text book and students who wishing to learn javascript design patterns with my extended code examples.

-Your suggestion is a gift.  vorachet@gmail.com

 # Install
 ```